quarkus-qe/quarkus-openshift-test-suite/README.md

 ### `deployment-strategies/quarkus`

 A smoke test for deploying the application to OpenShift via `quarkus.kubernetes.deploy`.
 The test itself only verifies that a simple HTTP endpoint can be accessed.

+### `deployment-strategies/quarkus-serverless`

+A smoke test for deploying the application to OpenShift Serverless using combination of `quarkus.container-image.build` and `oc apply -f target/kubernetes/knative.yml` with slightly adjusted `knative.yml` file.
+The test itself only verifies that a simple HTTP endpoint can be accessed.

 ## Debugging failing tests